Skip to content

 • Last Activity Update

-There are several more, but you should get the jist of what these fields are.
-The limitation is that these analytic fields in your target HubSpot portal will start at “0”.
-From there and upon import they will start a new life of their own and progress from zero and not from where they were in the source portal.
+There are a few more of these fields, but the essence of what they represent should be clear.
+The drawback is that these analytical fields in your new HubSpot portal will begin at "0".
+As a result, upon import, they will embark on a fresh journey of their own, progressing from zero rather than picking up from where they left off in the source portal.

 Integration

-HubSpot to HubSpot Integration is a process that allows you to combine and synchronize data and functionality between different versions of the HubSpot platform.
+HubSpot to HubSpot Migration is a process that allows you to combine and synchronize data and functionality between different versions of the HubSpot platform.
 It can be useful in the following situations:

 • Merge 2 HubSpot: In this case, HubSpot to HubSpot integration allows you to combine all sales and marketing information in one place.
 This makes information sharing and customer management faster and easier.